solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 #### Prerequisites

 Please complete the instructions in the [Connect and query Azure Database for MySQL using MySQL Workbench] document.
-When completeing the guide samples, utilize version 8.0.26 to ensure compatibility with Single Server.
+When completing  the guide samples, utilize version 8.0.26 to ensure compatibility with Single Server.

-Optionally, download Postman or utillize `curl`, two popular HTTP testing tools.
+Optionally, download Postman or utilize `curl`, two popular HTTP testing tools.

 #### IntelliJ setup